xjunko/RinLauncher/README.md

-This is a fork of [LeafyLauncher](https://github.com/nivisi/LeafyLauncher), every credits goes to them, except for changes that I did in the repo.]
+This is a fork of [LeafyLauncher](https://github.com/nivisi/LeafyLauncher), every credits goes to them, except for the changes that I did in the repo.

 ## Features
 - Multiple color scheme